mesosphere/dcos-docs-site/pages/services/pxc/index.md

     dcos:adminrouter:ops:mesos full
     dcos:adminrouter:ops:slave full
    ```
-    Install a service (in this example, pxc) into a folder called test.
+    Install a service (in this example, percona-pxc-mysql) into a folder called test.
 Go to Catalog, then search for beta-pxc.

-    Click CONFIGURE and change the service name to /testing/pxc, then deploy.
+    Click CONFIGURE and change the service name to /testing/percona-pxc-mysql, then deploy.

     The slashes in your service name are interpreted as folders.
 You are deploying pxc in the /testing folder.
 Any user with access to the /testing folder will have access to the service.